 - The brutal social/political scandal known in Chile as "caso degollados" ("case of the slashed throats").
 In 1985, three well-known professionals affiliated with the opposition to Augusto Pinochet's dictatorship (artist Santiago Nattino, teacher's union leader Manuel Guerrero and sociologist/activist Jose Manuel Parada — also the son of a famous stage actor and father of a then very well-known child actress) were kidnapped by a national police agency, and the day after that their lifeless, torture-marked bodies were found with their throats slit.

 - The seppuku ritual for women didn't have the ladies slitting their bellies like the samurai, since it would be seen as an Undignified Death in the face of defeat.
-Instead, the woman about to commit suicide would go through jigai to avoid being taken alive: she'd tie her legs to not fall in a spread-eagle position and invoke this trope on herself, via slashing her own throat with a dagger.
+Instead, the woman about to commit suicide would go through jigai to avoid being taken alive by tying her legs to not fall in a spread-eagle position and invoke this trope on herself, via slashing her own throat with a dagger.
+On several occasions invaders would storm a castle only to find the lady of the house sitting quietly, having already ended her own life before they got there.